Where are the Snowbirds?

 Cons

 The primary con of being a snowbird is the amount of planning it takes.
-Common preparation tasks include:
+Everyday preparation tasks include:

 • Subscribe to e-bills for all bills